realshouzy/auto-file-sorter/README.md

 start /b python C://path/to/the/script/main.py
 ```

-and add any needed extensions and configurations to the [settings.json list](../scripts/settings.json).
+and add any needed extensions and configurations to the [settings.json file](/scripts/settings.json).
 Finally restart your computer.

+Perhabs I'll add an executable in the future.

 ## Usage